everpay/everpayinc.com/README.md

 ## What is this repo?

-[Nodejs.org](https://nodejs.org/) by the [OpenJS Foundation](https://openjsf.org/) is the official website for the Node.js® JavaScript runtime.
-This repo is the source code for the website.
+[Everpayinc.com](https://everpayinc.com/) is the official website for Everpay®.
+This repo is the source code for the official website.
 It is built using [Next.js](https://nextjs.org), a React Framework.

 ```bash
 npm ci